onyinye-ng/mvp-app/CODE_OF_CONDUCT.md

 - Using welcoming and inclusive language
 - Being respectful of differing viewpoints and experiences
 - Gracefully accepting constructive criticism
-- Focusing on what is best for the community
+- Focusing on what is best for the company
-- Showing empathy towards other community members
+- Showing empathy towards other company members

 Examples of unacceptable behavior by participants include: